DAXGRID/fileserver-download/README.md

 - `-f`, `--filename-prefix`: specifies the prefix to use when naming the file on the fileserver.
 This option is required and should be followed by the filename prefix.
 Example: `-f my-file-name`.

-- `-o`, `--local output directory`: specifies the path of the local directory where the file should be saved.
+- `-o`, `--output-directory`: specifies the path of the local directory where the file should be saved.
 This option is required and should be followed by the path of the output directory.
 Example: `-o C:\MyFolder`.

 ```sh
 ./FileServerDownloader \